cloudify-cosmo/docs.getcloudify.org/content/working_with/manager/packaging-blueprints.md

 ### The archive structure

-> Supported archive formats: TAR, TAR.GZ, TAR.BZ, ZIP
+> Supported archive formats: TAR, TAR.GZ, TAR.BZ2, ZIP

 The archive should contains a folder with the blueprint resources.
 The default name of the main YAML file is `blueprint.yaml`.
 Other names are allowed also, but should be specified on the blueprint uploading.